WHAT WE DO

 Deep Local Roots

-While the Logan Square Neighborhood Association (LSNA) was training parents, mainly Black and Latina mothers in classroom leadership roles… Action Now was dealing with the high rate of turnover among teachers without local connections to their neighborhood schools.
+Logan Square Neighborhood Association (LSNA) was training parents, mainly Black and Latina mothers in classroom leadership roles and Action Now was dealing with the high rate of turnover among teachers without local connections to their neighborhood schools.

 When Action Now leaders heard about LSNA’s efforts to pipeline parent-mentors into active teachers, the idea of “growing” local educators with neighborhood roots spread.